iYadavVaibhav/stem/docs/0-Information-Technology/material-mkdocs.md

   - Keep `title: Two-Three words`
   - Can have H1-H5 as proper english sentences, keep small to a few words.

+## Jupyter Notebook Rendering

+You can add support to render `*.ipynb` files in your site.
+Please follow docs on []().

+Few things to note:

+- Update requirement file so that github actions pick it.
+- The include/ignore paths are within `./docs/` folder.

 ## MarkDown Extensions